utcs356/sp25/_pages/0_cloulab_kathara.md

 $ cd assignment1/labs/two_hosts_direct
 $ kathara lstart
 ```
+If you encounter any warnings or errors related to `xterm` when executing the above commands, please disregard them.

 {:start="3"}
-3. Connect to the virtual network devices generated by Kathara.
+3. Connect to the virtual network devices generated by Kathara

 There are two virtual network devices in this Kathara lab, `h1` and `h2`.
 Create two separate terminals with `tmux`. `tmux` allows you to create multiple terminals without multiple SSH connections.
 Expand the below for its usage.